mrousavy/react-native-mmkv/README.md

 ## Integrations

-### Flipper
+### Rozenite

-Use [flipper-plugin-react-native-mmkv](https://github.com/muchobien/flipper-plugin-react-native-mmkv) to debug your MMKV storage using Flipper.
-You can also simply `console.log` an MMKV instance.
+Use [@rozenite/mmkv-plugin](https://www.rozenite.dev/docs/official-plugins/mmkv) to debug your MMKV storage using Rozenite.

 ### Reactotron